 Existing programs and services for recycling and organics will not be affected by the new regional requirements.
 You can expect changes if your community or industry does not presently sort recyclables.
-For example, the cities of Abbotsford and Mission already have curbside residential collection of organics.
+For example, the cities of Abbotsford, Chilliwack and Mission already have curbside residential collection of organics.
 These programs will remain unchanged.
-However, institutions and businesses in these communities will now be required to participate in a new recycling and organics collection program.
+However, institutions and businesses in these communities will be required to participate in a new recycling and compostables collection program.

 Join the conversation